gitter-badger/OpenRPG/README.md

 [![Build Status](https://travis-ci.org/jdsutton/OpenRPG.svg?branch=master)](https://travis-ci.org/jdsutton/OpenRPG)

-This is an HTML5 web app for creating (and sharing) RPGs
+This is an HTML5 app for creating, playing, and sharing RPGs.

+Native to Linux and Chrome.

 ## Info
 * This project is available under the [MIT license](https://github.com/jdsutton/OpenRPG/blob/master/LICENSE.md).